-Lois currently serves as Senior Vice President and is the founder of Pastors’ Wives Ministry.
+Lois currently served as Senior Vice President until 2019 and was the founder of Pastors’ Wives Ministry.

-Dr. Evans has been employed by the Billy Graham Evangelistic Association, the Grand Old Gospel Fellowship Ministry, Dallas Federal Savings and Loan, as well as numerous executive management positions with The Urban Alternative since its inception in 1982, including serving as Executive Vice President from 1989 to 1995.
-She currently serves as Senior Vice President.
+Dr. Evans was employed by the Billy Graham Evangelistic Association, the Grand Old Gospel Fellowship Ministry, Dallas Federal Savings and Loan, as well as numerous executive management positions with The Urban Alternative since its inception in 1982, including serving as Executive Vice President from 1989 to 1995.
+She served as Senior Vice President until 2019.

 Lois was honored in 1995 with the Good Samaritan Award from Dallas Baptist University for outstanding Christian service to the community.
 In 1996, she received an honorary Doctorate of Humane Letters from Eastern College and in 2000 she received the Status of Women Award from Sigma Gamma Rho Sorority, Inc. She recently received The Woman of the Year in Ministry Award presented by the Women of Influence, Inc.

-Dr. Evans has traveled throughout the United States, the Caribbean, China, India, South America, Europe and West Africa.
-She is a much sought after speaker for conferences and churches around the globe, as well as an accomplished singer.
+Dr. Evans traveled throughout the United States, the Caribbean, China, India, South America, Europe and Africa.
+She was a much sought after speaker for conferences and churches around the globe, as well as an accomplished singer.

 BA Business Administration from Dallas Baptist University